40 Things Turning 35 in 2020

-27. The WELL
+37. The WELL

-28. Phil Collins, No Jacket Required
+38. Phil Collins's No Jacket Required

-29. The First Million-Selling CD
+39. The First Million-Selling CD

-30. Studio Ghibli
+40. Studio Ghibli

 Studio Ghibli was founded in June 1985 by directors Hayao Miyazaki and Isao Takahata and producer Toshio Suzuki.
 It has created animated classic movies including Spirited Away, My Neighbor Totoro, Kiki's Delivery Service, Castle in the Sky, Princess Mononoke, Howl's Moving Castle, Ponyo, and lots more.